Safety Codes Permits

 Altering, demolishing, constructing, relocating or making changes to an occupancy are only some of the processes that require a building permit.

-Altering or adding to an electrical, plumbing, gas or private sewage system will also require a permit within that discipline.
+Installing, altering, or adding to an electrical, gas, gas appliance vent, plumbing, or private sewage system will also require a permit within that discipline.

 Occupying a building or portion of a building will require an occupancy permit.